OscarJauffret/Tomate-Mozza/devlog.md

 - Merged the PPO and DQN agents, now we can select which one to use when launching the training.
 - Allowed to modify the game speed for the DQN agent.
 - Fixed a bug when the game was running at high speeds that would cause the interface and the terminal to be out of sync.

+###  14 April 2025, 7h
+- Following Yosh's advice, we implemented IQN.
+Still not working properly, but we are getting there.
+- Maybe we should use curriculum learning to train the agent.
+- Optimized priority replay buffer with tensors
+- Tried epsilon boltzmann policy but didn't keep it because it was too exploitative for now.
+- Added an evaluation mode for the PPO agent

+---
+### 15 April 2025, 5h
+- Finished the IQN implementation.
+- Changed the input to the network to be the distance to the next corner, normalized by 10 because the maximum section length is 10 blocks.
+- [ ] We should implement a function to determine the largest section because right now we are hardcoding it.
+- Fixed a bug in the reward function that would give the agent a negative reward when it was crossing the corner on the exterior side.
+This was the reason why the agent didn't want to cross the corner when it lander on the exterior side.
+- Completely removed any reward when the agent is on the exterior side of the corner.
+This should help the agent learn to cross the corner on the interior side.
+It should also avoid suboptimal strategies where the agent would go on the exterior side of the corner to get a reward.
+- Started a run for the night

+---
+### 16 April 2025, 3h30
+- This run was incredible!
+For the first time, the agent completed the map, and we didn't even need to use random spawn or curriculum learning.
+- It managed to improve its time from 8:00 at first to 5:00 right now (450h of training).
+- Changed the mechanism to save a model, now we save in the same directory, instead of creating a new one each time.
+This will be easier to manage.
+- Added tracking of personal best time.